 an Expert Group Meeting that took place at the United Nations Headquarters in Vienna, Austria in November 2018, and a worldwide survey was launched in the same year to determine what specific challenges judges are facing when using social media.
 Please note that there are

-now translations available in Russian and Spanish.
+now translations available in Arabic, Russian, Spanish and Portuguese.

 Nonbinding Guidelines on the Use of Social Media by Judges intend to provide guidance to both judges and judiciaries (as well as other judicial office holders and court personnel, as applicable, given that their conduct can also have an impact on judicial integrity and public confidence in the judiciary), and to delineate a broader framework on how to guide and train judges on the use of different social media platforms consistent with international and regional standards of judicial conduct and ethics and existing codes of conduct.